sjmgarnier/R-vs-Python/Linear regression/notebook.md

 Now let's have a look to the summary statistics of each fitted model.
 We will display the R output only to keep things simple.
-However if you decide to look at the Python output, the result of the regression might look a bit different because it seems that R and Python handle dates in a different way (R treats the dates as days in this case, Python as years).
+However if you decide to look at the Python output, the result of the regression might look a bit different.
+Randy had to transform the dates into years because the fitting function did not seem capable of handling dates like the fitting function in R does (it converts the dates in days in this case).

 First, the model for individuals' income taxes: